Andrealphus

 Powers and Abilities

-This power allows the individual to bypass physical barriers through flight, removing them from standard human experience and placing them under a “demonic” physical law.
-All his abilities focus on mastery of the physical and celestial dimensions through a dark, mathematical lens.
+This power lets a person fly and escape normal physical limits, taking them out of regular human experience and putting them under a “demonic” set of rules.
+All of Andrealphus’s abilities center on mastering the physical and celestial worlds through a dark, mathematical lens.

 Andrealphus vs Other Christian Demons